 One does sense feelings of ownership and responsibility from the students regarding their school, which emphasizes a “School to Career” thought process.
 One of the requirements is that students give a formal project presentation using supporting media to an adult panel audience.
 Reminded of Kentucky’s promising “School to Work” educational initiative from a few years ago, I was glad to see this encouraging development in combining academic and career-oriented studies.
 That, and the joy of teaching and learning that I observed made for a very pleasant visit.

-Check theKET Media Lab webpage for workshop listings for teachers and students.
-We’ll add more workshops as needed and developed.
+Check theKET Media Lab webpage for current workshop listings for students and educators.
+We’ll add more workshops from time-to-time as things develop.

 To schedule a workshop date: Please email or call Jeff Gray at 800-432-0951 ext.
 7271.
-Teachers bringing students to KET for a workshop are welcome to also plan a tour of KET’s multimedia production facility!
+Educators bringing students to KET for a workshop are welcome to also plan a tour of KET’s multimedia production facility!
 See more workshop information at the KET Media Lab page.
-If you like, you can also bring your lunches and eat at KET.
+To help your travel planning, you’re welcome to bring lunches or order a delivery of something to eat while at KET.